reasonml-editor/vim-reason-plus/README.md

 # Vim support for Reason/OCaml

-This is a version of [Reason](http://reasonml.github.io/) Vim editor integration without needing OPAM or dynamically loading the plugin.
-The only things you need are the 3 binaries described [here](https://reasonml.github.io/guide/editor-tools/global-installation).

 ## Prerequisite

 You'll need either Vim with Python 3 support, or Neovim.
-If you're on Vim with Python 2, please use our [old plugin](https://github.com/reasonml-editor/vim-reason).
+If you're on Vim with Python 2, please use our [old plugin](https://github.com/reasonml-editor/vim-reason-legacy).

 ## Features